Vineta Sareika, Violin

 performed over two seasons in Berlin, Brussels, Florence, Cologne, London, Paris, and Rome.

-The project culminated in a recording of the complete quartets with Virgin Classics / EMI.
+The project culminated in a recording of the complete quartets on Virgin Classics / EMI.

-The project was awarded the prestigious French Grand Prix du Disque de l'Académie Charles
+Beethoven: Complete String Quartets was awarded the prestigious French Grand

-Since 2004, the Artemis Quartet has been programming its own critically renowned series in
+Since 2004, the Artemis Quartet has programmed its own critically renowned series at the

 Konzerthaus in 2011.